 During our welcome in to the hotel, I was given the most wonderful surprise goody bag.
-I had wondered beforehand whether we might get a programme or a little memento of some kind, but I wasn’t at all expecting what I was handed: a lovely box of Hotel Chocolat goodies, and a bag of surprises from Mac Cosmetics?!?!
-Fortunately for me, Mac is one of only two make-up brands that doesn’t completely ravage my sensitive skin, and I was so, so chuffed with my goodies.
+I had wondered beforehand whether we might get a programme or a little memento of some kind, but I wasn’t at all expecting a lovely box of Hotel Chocolat goodies and a bag of surprises from Mac Cosmetics (!!!!) as well.
+Fortunately, Mac is one of only two make-up brands that I’m not completely allergic to, and I was so, so chuffed with my goodies.

-Hair came next, and this was the bit I was most apprehensive about.
-If you know me, you’ll know that my hair is rather problematic.
-It’s so thick that it’s beyond difficult to style, and its inability to curl nicely has bugged me all my life.
-However, with sheer determination, three-quarters of a can of hairspray, swearing under bated breath and just the one minor burns incident… Izzy got my hair to curl.
+Hair came next and this was the bit I was most apprehensive about, namely because my hair is Rather Problematic.
+It’s so heavy that it’s beyond difficult to style, and its inability to curl nicely has bugged me all my life.
+BUT with sheer determination, three-quarters of a can of hairspray, swearing under bated breath and just the one minor burns incident… Izzy got my hair to curl.
 It was an Olivier miracle.